coderfin/AccentOccurrences/README.md

 Pull requests for bug fixes or new features are welcome.

 ####Version History:
+**1.2.1**

+- Reverted references to an older version allowing the extension to install and run correctly in older versions of Visual Studio.
+  - See [Github](https://github.com/coderfin/AccentOccurrences/issues/2) for more details.

 **1.2.0**

 - Now installable in Visual Studio 2012-2015 (Community, Pro, and Enterprise).